littlegrapeguy/littlegrapeguy/README.md

 # 👋 Hello!

-> I am littlegrapeguy.
+## I am Gautaman.
-I like Ginger Beer 🍺.
-And I love emojis 😀😁🤣😃😄😅😆😗🤩.

-I usually use HTML and CSS.
+I code in HTML and CSS.
-Very occasionally JavaScript (rarely).

-**I LOVE MARKDOWN!!!**
+I also love emojis.
+😀😥😡.